killer attitude dp girl

 You know how some people just seem to nail it in photos?
 It’s not magic, and it’s about knowing a few key tricks.

 For instance, slightly bending one knee can make you look more relaxed.
-And don’t forget to keep your shoulders back and down.
-It makes a huge difference.
+Keep your shoulders back and down too, it makes a huge difference.
+Really does.

 Facial Expressions: How to choose the right expression to convey confidence and approachability.

 It shows in your eyes.
-And if you’re going for a more serious look, keep your jaw relaxed.
-Tension in your face can make you look stiff.
+Going for something more serious?
+Keep your jaw relaxed.
+Tension creeps into your face and suddenly you look stiff.

 Body Language: Using body language to project confidence and openness.